-The Bitdefender Labs team is active in ransomware research and has helped law enforcement take down major cybercrime groups with estimated worth in the hundreds of millions, such as GandCrab, Hansa, Sipulimarket, Wall Street Market and Silkkitie.
+The Bitdefender Labs team is active in ransomware research and has helped law enforcement take down major cybercrime groups with an estimated worth in the hundreds of millions, such as GandCrab, Hansa, Sipulimarket, Wall Street Market, and Silkkitie.
 Bitdefender’s GandCrab ransomware decryptor alone has saved victims more than 76 million dollars in ransom fees.

 Double extortion, double damage

 Ransomware comes in many varieties – each regularly offered as-a-service by competing criminal and nation-state groups – and ransomware gangs tend to feed off each other whenever one group makes an innovative breakthrough.
 The now-defunct Maze Team pioneered a double-extortion technique that coerced victims to pay by stealing their data before encrypting it, then threatened to publish it if ransom demands were not met.
-It worked so well that, throughout 2020, ransomware aggressors using strains like Sodinokibi, Ryuk, DopplePaymer and Egregor all started using this novel coercion scheme to extort their victims.
+It worked so well that, throughout 2020, ransomware aggressors using strains like Sodinokibi, Ryuk, DopplePaymer, and Egregor all started using this novel coercion scheme to extort their victims.

 But the Maze authors did even more to ensure their success.
 In Bitdefender’s recent report, we explain how Maze destroyed Windows-created backups, such as the Volume Shadow Copies.
 By querying the Win32_ShadowCopy WMI class, Maze found the shadows and deleted them.
 (The technique is listed in the MITRE ATT&CK framework labeled as T1490 – aka Inhibit System Recovery.)

-With so much money at stake, organizations are scrambling to make sure they don’t become the next victim and many are turning to cyber insurance as a means of protection against some of the effects of an incident.
-But such cyber insurance typically only covers direct damages and does not address business and reputational impact from data loss and the real staff costs to recover.
+With so much money at stake, organizations are scrambling to make sure they don’t become the next victim, and many are turning to cyber insurance as a means of protection against some of the effects of an incident.
+But such cyber insurance typically only covers direct damages and does not address business, and reputational impact from data loss and the real staff costs to recover.

 This approach is not advisable.
 According to Lindy Cameron, the UK National Cyber Security Centre's new chief executive, “[cybersecurity] insurance can really help to cover costs, but it cannot be a substitute for better basic cybersecurity, making ransomware attacks as hard as possible.”
-At least one prominent cybersecurity insurer, has recently said they will stop paying benefits for ransomware victims only to find part of their operations attacked by ransomware in an apparent retaliation.
+At least one prominent cybersecurity insurer has recently said they will stop paying benefits for ransomware victims only to find part of their operations attacked by ransomware in an apparent retaliation.